One repo. One runner. Zero infrastructure.

 Fleet Watcher (optional)

-A self-hosted control plane that AEON consults before every skill run.
+A self-hosted control plane that aeon consults before every skill run.
 Preflight: is this allowed?
 Postflight: here's what happened.
 BLOCK = workflow exits non-zero, Claude never runs, audit ref recorded.
 Already wired into .github/workflows/aeon.yml as two opt-in steps.
 Enable by setting two secrets:

 | Secret | Value |